Skip to content

 class RetryPipeline(ForwardConstruct):

-analyze = Node(output=Analysis, prompt='analyze', model='reason')
+analyze = Node(outputs=Analysis, prompt='analyze', model='reason')

-validate = Node(output=Validation, prompt='validate', model='fast')
+validate = Node(outputs=Validation, prompt='validate', model='fast')

-fix = Node(output=Analysis, prompt='fix-issues', model='reason')
+fix = Node(outputs=Analysis, prompt='fix-issues', model='reason')

-report = Node(output=Report, prompt='report', model='fast')
+report = Node(outputs=Report, prompt='report', model='fast')

 def forward(self, topic):